Have you asked your doctor for a SIBO breath test and gotten this response, “forget about it, it’s a worthless test?”

 In addition, many studies compared the breath test results to the endoscopy culturing results.
 As I stated above, small bowel culturing isn’t recommended for assessing SIBO and there are many variables that impact the results.

 The new consensus guidelines provide cut off values for both hydrogen and methane to help standardize what is considered positive and what is considered negative.
+Since the guidelines were published, a newer test was developed by Dr. Pimental and group that also measures hydrogen sulfide.
+This test is called the Trio-smart breath test.
 Still, it is difficult to find a medical test that is 100% accurate and many factors are involved that can impact the accuracy of the breath test.

 There are certain things that you, the person conducting the breath test, can do to make the results more accurate.
 Carefully following these instructions that were outlined by the consensus guidelines when preparing for the breath test can help: